-Punctuated with humour and sadness, there's an occasional rawness to Pieces Of April, but it hardly harms the film.
-There's no sugar coating either, but lends it an authenticity, and enables it to make its points.
+Punctuated with humor and sadness, there’s an occasional rawness to Pieces Of April, but it hardly harms the movie.
+There’s no sugar coating either, but lends it an authenticity, and enables it to make its switch.

 19. The Sin Eater

 This supernatural horror, also known as The Order, did relatively little at the box office, despite the headline draw of Heath Ledger in the lead and Brian Helgeland behind the camera.
 Helgeland cut his teeth as a writer on things like Nightmare On Elm Street 4 and 976-EVIL while he was still in his 20s, before moving onto bigger films like L.A.
 Confidential and Payback.

 The Sin Eater was his third movie as director (his first was the aforementioned Payback, which was substantially altered by its studio), and it’s an odd mash-up of religious conspiracy and pot-boiling mystery that is rather difficult to describe.
 Ledger appears as a member of a religious order which specialises in battling demons and other assorted spooks, who heads to Rome to investigate the sudden death of a colleague.